 Football Long Snap

-The player's stance is primarily the same of any hike or pass from center.
-The player should be bent at the knees and maintain enough balance that he isn't unsteady.
-The eyes should be looking to the ball and back up at the field, and arms should be long when making contact with the ball on the ground.
+The player’s stance is primarily the same as any hike or pass from the center.
+The player should be bent at the knees and maintain enough balance that he isn’t unsteady.
+The eyes should be looking at the ball and back up at the field, and arms should be long when making contact with the ball on the ground.

 Straight Snap with a Follow Through

 The key to a successful snap is for the ball to reach the target as smoothly as possible.
 The ball should meet the target’s hands in a straight line, since he is directly behind the snapper, regardless of the distance.
 But some items can throw off the snap’s success.